 We know most cats just love hanging out.
 They are always looking for that high cat perch to get on and dangle their front legs over.
-Your cat will love the finished product of this cat perch DIY.
+If you’re handy on the tools, perhaps this DIY guide is for you.

-You’ll need some basic easy to find hardware and materials to build your own Cat Ledge.
-I have listed the exact materials and measurements required to replicate the Cat Ledge in the video.
+You’ll need some basic, easy-to-find hardware and materials to build your own cat ledge.
+I have listed the materials and measurements required to replicate the cat ledge in the video.

 A good Quality Chop/miter saw, or get your local store to cut the lengths provided.

 A Staple Gun to secure the carpet to the wood as required.
-Pneumatic is best and you will need a compressor to go with the staple gun if you do not have one.
-PORTER-CABLE C2002 Oil-Free UMC Pancake is the compressor and WEN 61702 Pneumatic 20-Gauge Stapler for the gun.
+Pneumatic is best and you will need a compressor to go with it.
+If you do not have one the PORTER-CABLE C2002 Oil-Free UMC Pancake is the compressor and WEN 61702 Pneumatic 20-Gauge Stapler for the staple gun.

 You can go electric if you think that would suit you better.
-The Stanley TRE550Z Electric Staple/Brad Nail Gun is our choice.
+The Stanley TRE550Z Electric Staple/Brad Nail Gun is my choice.

 You’ll want a good quality drill to piece everything together with.
 The DEWALT DC970K-2 18-Volt Compact Drill/Driver Kit will get the job done.